 - 100.2 The tasks that were being "de-scoped" however, were critical infrastructure tasks that had to be completed before the vital Shaft 2 could become active.
 The weekly progress reports generated by Jacobs for the underground expansion reflected that, before the re-forecast, by August of 2018 the total overall progress was at least 14% behind the original schedule (which over the life of the four-year project equates to months of delay and cost overruns of approximately USD \$750 million over budget).
 However, by replacing the original plan with this new re-forecasted schedule, the project's delays were artificially lowered from 14% to only 5% instantaneously.
-Shaft 2 was repeatedly "de-scoped" throughout the Class Period, such that by the second quarter of 2019, 10% of the entire schedule for Shaft 2 had been de-scoped in this way; - 100.2.1 This fact that Rio Tinto and TRQ were lying about the progress of the Project was also well known to the employees and contractors at the Mine.
-In fact, Russell Brenchley recalled that when Rio Tinto and TRQ first disclosed in October 2018 that there would be some delays to completing Shaft 2 (although they falsely continued to maintain that the Project was on budget), these employees/contractors "were all laughing and saying that wasn't the truth.
-Just CHP, which was seven months behind schedule and that was critical to get the underground going" (as described in Exhibit P-65);

-- 100.3 Not only were the representations about being on budget and only nine-months behind schedule false, the representations about lateral development progressing well were also false, as from the end of 2017 until June 2019, lateral expansion was consistently behind schedule by 100-200 meters per month (as the schedule required construction of 800 meters per month).
-Additionally, in this news release, TRQW represented that it had achieved lateral development of 2.3 kilometres during the third quarter of 2018, when in fact only approximately 1.8 to 2.1 kilometres had been completed because of lateral expansion being consistently behind schedule.
-TRQ was forced to later admit that the lateral expansion figure it reported for the third quarter of 2018 was false, overstated and had to be revised downwards: - 100.4 The very next day (October 16, 2018), Bowley emailed Arnauld Soirat's direct subordinate, Rosemary Fagen (as detailed in Exhibit P-65), that TRQ had not disclosed "the real truth" even though Rio Tinto and Arnauld Soirat had known the true state of affairs for over a year (as Bowley had previously explicitly told Soirat that the project was 12-15 months behind schedule and at least USD \$500M over budget):
+Shaft 2 was repeatedly "de-scoped" throughout the Class Period, such that by the second quarter of 2019, 10% of the entire schedule for Shaft 2 had been de-scoped in this way; - 100.3 Not only were the representations about being on budget and only nine-months behind schedule false, the representations about lateral development progressing well were also false, as from the end of 2017 until June 2019, lateral expansion was consistently behind schedule by 100-200 meters per month (as the schedule required construction of 800 meters per month).
+Additionally, in this news release, TRW represented that it had achieved lateral development of 2.3 kilometres during the third quarter of 2018, when in fact only approximately 1.8 to 2.1 kilometres had been completed because of lateral expansion being consistently behind schedule.
+TRQ was forced to later admit that the lateral expansion figure it reported for the third quarter of 2018 was false, overstated and had to be revised downwards; - 100.4 The very next day (October 16, 2018), Bowley emailed Arnauld Soirat's direct subordinate, Rosemary Fagen (as detailed in Exhibit P-65), that TRQ had not disclosed "the real truth" even though Rio Tinto and Arnauld Soirat had known the true state of affairs for over a year (as Bowley had previously told Soirat that the project was 12-15 months behind schedule and at least USD \$500M over budget):